kosmikgirl/kosmikgirl/README.md

 :mag_right: &nbsp; I’m looking to collaborate on a company that is aligned with my purpose.
 That's right, I want to help to make this world a better place to live.

 ⚡ &nbsp; Fun facts: I'm an enthusiastic of life coaching.
 Help other people makes me feel more alive.
-Also, I own a specialty coffee shop in Buenos Aires.
+Also, I am one of the founders of a specialty coffee shop in Buenos Aires.
 Eternal love for good coffee and people.

 📫  &nbsp; How to reach me:
 [LinkedIn Profile](https://www.linkedin.com/in/rochajulianacarolina/)